luca-bassoricci/gitlab/doc/administration/gitaly/index.md

 ## Guidance regarding Gitaly Cluster

 WARNING:
-Gitaly Cluster is experiencing some [data inconsistency issues](#known-issues) Please use the guidance below to proceed.
+Gitaly Cluster has [two known issues](#known-issues) and [snapshot limitations](#snapshot-backup-and-recovery-limitations).
+Please review these known issues and limitations prior to deploying Gitaly Cluster.

+Please review [deployment recommendations](#recommendations) prior to deploying Gitaly Cluster as well as refer to the following guidance as well as on when to migrate to Gitaly Cluster.

 1. If you have not yet migrated to Gitaly Cluster, remain on the service you are using.
 We will ensure that the NFS removal date does not negatively impact you.
 1. If you have not yet migrated to Gitaly Cluster BUT you are using NFS and you want to migrate off of it, consider using a sharded Gitaly instance.